TRIQS/dft_tools/doc/basicnotions/dft_dmft.rst

 This is the basic scheme for one-shot DFT+DMFT calculations.
 Of course, one has to make sure, that the chemical potential :math:`\mu` is set such that the electron density is correct.
-This can be achieved by adjusting it for the lattice Greens function such that the electron count is fulfilled.
+This can be achieved by adjusting it for the lattice Green function such that the electron count is fulfilled.

 Full charge self-consistency